 Dr. Ian McWhinney Lecture Series

-The Dr. Ian McWhinney Lecturer is an individual of international reputation who is recognized for their contribution to Family Medicine and whose work is reflective of the principles and values articulated by Dr. McWhinney.
-Recommendations for the speaker are made by an international panel and final selection by the McWhinney Lecture Committee of the Department of Family Medicine.
+The Ian McWhinney Lecturer should be an individual of national/international reputation who is recognized for their contribution to Family Medicine and whose work is reflective of the principles and values articulated by Dr. McWhinney.

-The lecture series keeps viable the deep insights and wisdom of a remarkable physician, philosopher, researcher, educator and writer and will continue to bring global recognition to Schulich School of Medicine and Dentistry and Western University.
+The Ian McWhinney Lectures keep viable the deep insights and wisdom of a remarkable physician, philosopher, researcher, educator and writer and will continue to bring global recognition to the Department of Family Medicine, Schulich School of Medicine and Dentistry, and Western University.

 Principles of Family Medicine